Verkehrsbetriebe Glattal

-VBG Verkehrsbetriebe Glattal AG operates local public transport in the Glattal and Furttal regions and in the Effretikon/Volketswil area in the north-east of Zürich on behalf of the Zürcher Verkehrsverbund.
+VBG Verkehrsbetriebe Glattal AG operates local public transport (bus, tram) in the Glattal and Furttal regions and in the Effretikon/Volketswil area, northwest and north-east of the city of Zurich, canton of Zurich, Switzerland, on behalf of the Zürcher Verkehrsverbund (ZVV).
+VBG trams and buses connect villages with regional railway stations served by Zurich S-Bahn trains and Zurich Airport.

 As a purely market-responsible company, VBG has been responsible exclusively for the planning and implementation of transport services since 1993.
 All transport services are provided by contractors who organise driving personnel and vehicles.